johnniecosmos/price_feed-/README.md

 real time price feed for crypto

 This price feed uses coingecko's API, it should update every 5 seconds although its kind of slow.
-It comes with bitcoin, ethereum,kleros and secret by default.
+It comes with the price of secret for now.
 Please buy secret sirs.
+To switch it to another coin just change the variable.

 How to install it